Unlocking Gen Z at Work: A Generational Impact Study

 How to develop team-building skills

-The first step towards building teamwork skills is taking F4S' work styles assessment.
-This questionnaire is more than 90% accurate and captures 48 traits that influence what energizes and drives your team at work.
-As well as gaining insights into your team's individual motivation and blind spots, you'll also receive a 'team culture' report.
+The first step towards building teamwork skills is taking Marlee's motivation assessment.
+It's more than 90% accurate and captures 48 traits that influence what energizes and drives your team at work.

-This gives you a birds-eye view of how each employee's motivations stack up against each other and the overall 'feel' of the team.
-It also provides a snapshot into affinities (areas of convergence you can leverage to achieve better harmony) and potential areas of friction that could create issues down the track.
+This provides a bird's-eye view of how each team member's motivations align with one another and the overall 'feel' of the team.
+It also provides a snapshot into team similarities and potential areas of friction that could create issues down the track.

 Armed with this information, there are various pathways you can take to work on these team-building skills.